 1971, August 10 – Courtaulds began to use a 20-ton Plymouth Model ML-6 diesel mechanical locomotive for switching.
 Canadian National Rys would drop off cars at a siding on the Courtaulds line next to the Eastcourt Mall where the Courtaulds crew would bring them on to the industry’s property.
 Courtaulds would bring outgoing cars to the same site for Canadian National Rys.
 This was the same siding that the street railway used to exchange with Courtaulds.

-1971, October 9 – Canadian National Rys held a retirement parade for Cornwall’s electric street railway, which started from the end of rails on William Street.
-They travelled to Marlborough, up to Water Street then to Cumberland Street.
-From there the parade continued eastward along 9th Street to the former Canadian National station grounds.
-Each car had signage with text of each one’s history and another sign saying that it was their last day.
-The rest of the day and the following one free rides were given from the grounds to the Brookdale Mall in the west and the Eastcourt Mall in the east by using No. 7 and a Canadian National commuter coach car.
+1971, October 9 – Canadian National Rys held a retirement parade for Cornwall’s electric street railway.
+Starting from the end of rails on William Street.
+They travelled to Marlborough, up to Water Street then north on Cumberland Street.
+It went eastward beside 9th Street to the former Canadian National station grounds at Sydney and 9th.
+Each car had a banner with text of each pieces’s history and another sign to say that it was their last day.
+For the rest of the day as well as the next free rides were given from the grounds to the Brookdale Mall in the west and the Eastcourt Mall in the east by using No. 7 and a Canadian National commuter coach car.
 The railway donated No. 17 and maintenance car No. 4 to the City of Cornwall at City Council’s request.
 Retired were nos.
 6 to 9, 11 to 12, 14 to 16 and 3152 while 5, 10 and the remains of 13 were scrapped.
 B-1 was donated to the Canadian Science & Technology Museum.
-All rails on the streets were abandoned except for on Cumberland from 9th to 7th and westward on 7th from Cumberland to Domtar Construction Materials.
+All rails on the streets were abandoned except those on Cumberland from 9th to 7th and westward on 7th from to the southwest corner of Domtar Construction Materials.
 The Pfizer Spur was abandoned from the south end of the Pfizer property to the West Domtar Spur connection (for a time the retired equipment sat on this line).
 The line along 9th Street was added to the Wesco and Cornwall spurs, abandoned between York and Amelia streets.
 A piggy back ramp was established on the west side of Cumberland Street for the Wesco Spur.